 Unlike photos, videos, audio and music that are stored on the external memory card, SD card, and can be transferred to the computer via a USB, text messages, the same as contacts, are stored on the internal phone memory and cannot be exported to the computer in such way.
 Provided that you have bought a new phone and want to remove your text messages to it, you're required to copy them to your SIM card first.
 However, no matter where you store your messages, either on the phone memory or the SIM card, it's impossible for you to directly print them out or transfer them to the computer like the photos for printing.

 As a result, a professional tool is in great need to deal with such a thorny problem.
-Coolmuster Android Assistant (for all Windows versions) or Coolmuster Android Assistant for Mac is the one to be strongly recommended here to help you print your text messages from your Sony Xperia Z6/Z5/Z4/Z3 phone with ease.
+Coolmuster Android Assistant (for Windows and Mac) is the one to be strongly recommended here to help you print your text messages from your Sony Xperia Z6/Z5/Z4/Z3 phone with ease.
 It extracts the ones selected automatically to your desktop and does the printing in a second, avoiding the troublesome transferring process.
 As an excellent assistant, it's applicable to all Android phones and can also assist in recovering, deleting and removing your data of different types.
 Undoubtedly, it will be the best option for you.
 Just take a shot at it and enjoy the convenience it creates!